Posted on

 Her signature look?
 Bold jewellery, luxe textures, and carefully composed shots that centre the clothes.
 Her world is one of curated luxury.
 Think palm-lined streets, plush hotels, golden-hour lighting.
 Carousels are her main format, with occasional Reels.

 Hamda's content performs well.
 Her engagement rate is well above average, especially for the fashion niche.
-Over 84% of her audience are women, mainly aged between 18 and 34.
+Over 84% of her followers are women, primarily aged 18 to 34.

 Faceless influencers on Reddit

-On Reddit, it’s rare for users to show their face.
-That makes faceless influence part of the platform’s culture, unlike Instagram, where personality alongside visuals typically drive engagement.
+On Reddit, it’s rare for users to show their faces.
+That makes faceless influence part of the platform’s culture, unlike on Instagram, where personality, alongside visuals, typically drives engagement.

-Credibility on Reddit stems from being helpful, consistent, and active in the right communities.
+Credibility on Reddit stems from being helpful, consistent, or active in the right communities.
 Brands can still tap into this channel, but authenticity is key.

 Faceless influencers are driving real engagement and putting products at the forefront.
 But choosing the right creator isn’t guesswork.
 You need data.

-An influencer marketing platform like Kolsquare gives you the insights to make smart choices.
+An influencer marketing platform like Kolsquare provides the insights to make informed decisions.
 Discover key insights, including audience demographics, past collaborations, engagement rates, and more.
-This helps you collaborate with faceless creators who will help you hit targets.
+This helps you collaborate with faceless creators who will hit targets.

 About Kolsquare